What Factors Affect The Cost Of Aluminium Fabrication?

 Delivery Methods and Packaging

-The delivery method and packaging of the finished product are often overlooked but can be significant contributors to the overall cost of aluminium fabrication.
+The delivery method and packaging of the finished product are often overlooked but can significantly contribute to the overall cost of aluminium fabrication.

 Shipping Costs

-Shipping costs vary depending on the size, weight, and destination of the fabricated product.
+Shipping costs vary depending on the fabricated product’s size, weight, and destination.
 Long-distance shipping or the need for specialised transport methods can add to the cost.
 Some companies use FOB destination freight, which means the fabricator covers the shipping costs and passes them on to the customer.

 Specialised Packaging

-For large or complex fabrications, specialised packaging may be necessary to ensure safe delivery.
+Specialised packaging may be necessary to ensure safe delivery for large or complex fabrications.
 Designing and manufacturing this packaging involves additional costs, which can be substantial depending on the product’s requirements.

 Benefits of Custom Aluminium Fabrication